Definition and Types of Word

 Example: Dr for doctor, gym for gymnasium

-Acronym is s word formed from the first letter or letters of a compound word/ term and used as a single word.
+Acronym is one of the commonly used types of word formed from the first letter or letters of a compound word/ term and used as a single word.

-An antonym is a word that has opposite meaning of an another word
+An antonym is a word that has the opposite meaning of another word